primesoft-group/oneconnexx-docs/_pages/webclient/en/statistik.md

 ### Statistics overview
 The functions create, edit and delete are only available for users with admin / configurator rights.
 All statistics areas are displayed on the left and the statistics of the currently active area on the right.
-If there is no area in the database, the General Statistics area is created.
+If there is no area in the database, the "General Statistics" area is created.
 An area can only be deleted if it does not contain any statistics.

 #### 1. Statistics area
 The name of the area is displayed here, new statistics can be created and the area can be edited.